Ling How Doong: Personal life

 Ling was married to Toh Siew Ing and had three sons.

 Death

 Ling suffered from chronic lung disease and had trouble swallowing.
 After surgery to insert a feeding tube into his abdomen, he contracted pneumonia and died on 30 April 2021 at age 86.
 His funeral wake was held at Singapore Casket in Lavender Street on the following day and his cremation was at Mandai Crematorium on 4 May 2021.
+He was later interred at Choa Chu Kang Columbarium.